 The first few days after surgery

-This page tells you what to expect for the first few days after your surgery and anaesthetic.
+Find out what to expect for the first few days after your surgery and anaesthetic.
 There is detailed information below about

 Just after your surgery

 You are likely to be sleepy just after your operation.
-How quickly you recover depends on the type of surgery you have had and the type and length of the anaesthetic.
+How quickly you recover depends on the type of surgery you had and the type and length of the anaesthetic.
 People vary in how they feel afterwards.
 Some feel fine but others may feel groggy, cold, sick or a bit confused.

 Breathing and leg exercises help to prevent chest infections and blood clots.
 Your nurses or a physiotherapist will teach you how to do the exercises.
-You may have antibiotics to prevent a wound infection.
+You might have antibiotics to prevent a wound infection.

 Eating and drinking

 How soon you can eat and drink again depends on your type of operation.
-You may be able to eat on the day or you may have to start slowly and build up gradually.
+You might be able to eat on the day or you may have to start slowly and build up gradually.